 Many cyclists may prefer to cycle up hills while sitting but it depends on how steep the incline is.
 Standing up on the pedals during climbing shifts the stress off other muscles groups and places more focus on the quads and upper body.

 Proper technique for climbing hills on a bike is important if you are to climb effectively.

-One way to do this right is to engage the hips in your pedal stroke to drive the ride.
+One way to do this right is to engage the hips in your pedal stroke to drive the bike.
 Leaning over the handlebars. just a little, will transfer the weight from the rear of the bike to the front creating a position that gives more power output climbing up hills.

-To become a good climber it will take time and practice standing pedaling and seated on climbs.
+To become a good climber it will take time and practice standing pedaling and being seated on climbs.
 But one thing for sure is that seated climbing will not improve climbing out of the seat, and this goes the other way around.